Choice: Number of options and paradox

 Further research has expanded on choice overload, suggesting that there is a paradox of choice.
 As increasing options are available, three problems emerge.
 First, there is the issue of gaining adequate information about the choices in order to make a decision.
 Second, having more choices leads to an escalation of expectation.
-When there are increased options, people's standards for what is an acceptable outcome rise; in other words, choice “spoils you.”
+When there are increased options, people's standards for what is an acceptable outcome rise; in other words, choice "spoils you."
 Third, with many options available, people may come to believe they are to blame for an unacceptable result because with so many choices, they should have been able to pick the best one.
 If there is one choice available, and it ends up being disappointing, the world can be held accountable.
 When there are many options and the choice that one makes is disappointing, the individual is responsible.

 However, a recent meta-analysis of the literature on choice overload calls such studies into question.
 In many cases, researchers have found no effect of choice set size on people's beliefs, feelings, and behavior.
 Indeed, overall, the effect of "too many options" is minimal at best.

 While it might be expected that it is preferable to keep one's options open, research has shown that having the opportunity to revise one's decisions leaves people less satisfied with the decision outcome.
 A recent study found that participants experienced higher regret after having made a reversible decision.
 The results suggest that reversible decisions cause people to continue to think about the still relevant choice options, which might increase dissatisfaction with the decision and regret.

 Individual personality plays a significant role in how individuals deal with large choice set sizes.
-Psychologists have developed a personality test that determines where an individual lies on the satisficer-maximizer spectrum.
+Psychologists have developed a personality test that determines where an individual lies on the satisfier spectrum.
 A maximizer is one who always seeks the very best option from a choice set, and may anguish after the choice is made as to whether it was indeed the best.
-Satisficers may set high standards but are content with a good choice, and place less priority on making the best choice.
+Satisfiers may set high standards but are content with a good choice, and place less priority on making the best choice.
 Due to this different approach to decision-making, maximizers are more likely to avoid making a choice when the choice set size is large, probably to avoid the anguish associated with not knowing whether their choice was optimal.
 One study looked at whether the differences in choice satisfaction between the two are partially due to a difference in willingness to commit to one's choices.
 It found that maximizers reported a stronger preference for retaining the ability to revise choices.
-Additionally, after making a choice to buy a poster, satisficers offered higher ratings of their chosen poster and lower ratings of the rejected alternatives.
+Additionally, after making a choice to buy a poster, satisfiers offered higher ratings of their chosen poster and lower ratings of the rejected alternatives.
 Maximizers, however, were less likely to change their impressions of the posters after making their choice which left them less satisfied with their decision.